-You can reset a forgotten password via the web at www.auburn.edu/activate.
-The site asks you to prove your identity by entering your AU User Name and providing three pieces of personal information.
-These are chosen from this list of items:
+You can reset a forgotten password via the web at www.auburn.edu/password.
+Click on the "Forgot Password?" link near the bottom of the page.
+The site asks you to prove your identity by entering your

+AU User Name and providing three pieces of personal information.
+The questions are drawn from your student record and may include the following: